okfn-brasil/open-jus/README.md

 development:

-- `rds2csv.py`: converts RDS files to CSV (only the first data frame), needs to `pip install pandas pyreadr`.
-Useful to convert some TJ-SP files;
+- `rds2csv.py`: converts RDS files to CSV (only the first data frame), needs to install `pandas` and `pyreadr` libraries.
+Useful to convert some TJ-SP files.